expectingtofly/LMS_BBC_Sounds_Plugin/README.md

 # BBC Sounds Plugin for LMS

-Provides access to the BBC Sounds features as an LMS plugin, it includes :
+Provides access to the BBC Sounds features as an LMS (Logitech Media Server) plugin, it includes :

 1. Search
 2. My Sounds (Subscriptions and Bookmarks)